Authority: Executive Vice Chancellor and Provost

 2.3 Extension and Engagement with Constituencies Outside the University

 There are various Extension and Engagement activities for a Landscape Architecture faculty member to engage.
 Appointment to some of these activities may be prestigious, while at other times it is the efforts of the faculty member within the context of the service that deserves recognition.
-Efforts in areas of extension and service are expected to be in areas consistent with a faculty member’s academic preparation and teaching assignments as described in the faculty member’s SME.
+Efforts in areas of extension and service are expected to be in areas consistent with a faculty member’s academic preparation and teaching assignments as described in the faculty member’s SFR.
 These activities are important as they extend the Department’s influence and reputation to the university community, the profession, other landscape architecture programs, and the public.

 2.4 Service in Professional Societies and Service and Engagement within the University